Updated April 5 2023

-Whether you choose to renovate the interior or exterior first, you’ve still got a long way to go before beginning your project.
+Whether you choose to renovate the interior or exterior first, consider your choices and if they'll create a cohesive overall look and overall feel.
+But you've still got a long way to go before beginning your project.

 Decide which features you love about your home and which features you want to get rid of.
-Do you want to accentuate your home’s age or erase it?
+Do you want to accentuate your home's age or erase it?
+Let the realities of your house guide the choices you make.
+Don't try to force improvements that simply can not work within the envelope of your home.
 Create a priority list.
 From there, determine the projects you feel comfortable doing yourself and the projects that will require a contractor.

 Next comes the all-important step of budgeting.
 How much are you willing to invest in your old home renovation?
 Where will you allot the most money?
 The least?
 And don't forget to include a buffer amount for unexpected expenses (7).